top of page

 How does it Work?

-Integrated Care meets all of a patient’s health needs in one setting.
-At Wellsprings, we are able to provide primary healthcare services, psychiatric healthcare services, a variety of psychotherapy (counseling) services, and case management services & peer support services if applicable to your diagnosis.
-We also offer diagnostic and laboratory services as well.
-While you may not need all of our services, imagine traveling to one clinic and being able to receive any (or all) of the above services from specialized providers under one roof.
+Integrated Care meets all of a patient’s mental health needs in one setting.
+At Wellsprings, we are able to provide psychiatric healthcare services, a variety of psychotherapy (counseling) services, genetic psychotropic testing, diagnostic laboratory services, and case management services if applicable to your diagnosis.
+While you may not need all of our services, imagine traveling to one clinic and being able to receive any (or all) of the above services from specializing providers under one roof.

 Scope of Practice, and why is it Important?